Thoughtful engagement with the Christian tradition helps us to see God at work in our lives and in the world around us.

 Through study, prayer, and reflection, EfM groups move toward a new understanding of the fullness of God’s kingdom.
 This process can be illustrated by a two-rail fence.
 One rail is the Christian tradition.
 The other is the collective experience of the group’s members.
 The rails are linked by fence posts which represent the seminar sessions where life and study meet.
 The fence is grounded in the soil of regular worship which is vital to the life of the group.

 Participants are given weekly assignments to study with the help of resource guides.
 Participants are responsible for setting their own learning goals.
 They spend between two and four hours in study and preparation each week.
 In the seminars members have an opportunity to share their insights and discoveries as well as to discuss questions which the study materials raise for them.

 Through discussion and guided reflection, the seminars furnish an opportunity to deepen understanding of the reading materials.

 More important is the development of skills in theological reflection.
 The goal is to learn to think theologically.
 By examining their own beliefs and their relationship to our culture and the tradition of our Christian faith, participants can learn what it means to be effective ministers in the world.
 In coming to terms with the notion that everything we do has potential for manifesting the love of Christ, we discover that our ministry is at hand wherever we turn.

 The seminar is supported by a life of prayer and regular worship.
 EfM groups are encouraged to develop a pattern of worship appropriate to their situations.
 Liturgical materials are furnished with the course materials.

-Tuition payment is required for EfM; Registration for the 2017/2018 academic year will open in the Summer of 2017.
+Tuition payment is required for EfM; Registration for the 2018/2019 academic year is now closed.